 Slavonia is best known for kulen.
 This is very famous sausage and as far as Croatian food is concerned, one of the most famous Croatian dishes.
 It is traditionally produced in Croatia and basically it is a spicy-flavored sausage made of pork meat.
 Its cultural heritage is protected.
 The color of this sausage is red, because of paprika in it which also gives it a distinctive flavor.
 It is a dry, smoked sausage that is usually prepared in autumn so it could be enjoyed during the winter.

 It looks like people in Slavonia like to make stews, because there is another famous one called čobanac.
-Actually, it is a shepherd’s stew that people from this area call čobanac, and it another traditional dish originating from the continental region of Croatia.
+Actually, it is a shepherd’s stew that people from this area call čobanac, and it is another traditional dish originating from the continental region of Croatia.
 The best taste of it is achieved when it is prepared in a large cast iron or stainless steel pot outdoors over an open fire.
-Back in the old days, people used to prepare on fireplaces inside the house.
+Back in the old days, people used to prepare it on fireplaces inside the house.
 They like to cook it for different kinds of festivities that include a large number of people.
 Over the country people have made variations of the original recipe, depending of the region, however, they all call it the same – čobanac.

 Čevapčići or Ćevapi, which is not originally Croatian food, have been in Croatia long enough to become traditional dish.
 They are a national dish of Bosnia and Herzegovina, a legacy from Turks while they were residents of Ottoman Empire. Čevapčići are made of minced beef meat and formed with a funnel.
 They can be made of both pork and beef meat also.
 One serving usually comes in 5 to 10 pieces accompanied with lepinja or somun, which is a type of bread.
 You can have it with kajmak and with onion, which is pretty tasty altogether.
 Kajmak is a creamy dairy product.